The Path to Peace in Ukraine - August 18th, Hour 1

 Let's just be blunt about this.

-Um so the the the fact that you know nobody ever held them accountable for any of this, and then Putin tur um I'm sorry, Biden turns this into a proxy war by providing hundreds of billions of dollars in in military equipment to the Ukrainians, even more than Europe, and it then becomes a proxy war between Russia and the United States, which which it never should have evolved into.
+And so the fact that nobody ever held them accountable for any of this, and then Putin turned, I'm sorry, Biden turns this into a proxy war by providing hundreds of billions of dollars in military equipment to the Ukrainians, even more than Europe.

 They should have had meetings prior to an invasion.

-Don't, the stupidity of Joe Biden.
+Don't, don't, the stupidity of Joe Biden.

-Minor it depends if it's a minor incursion.
+Minor, it depends if it's a minor incursion.

 And you really can't blame Europe enough.

-If you go back to Donald Trump's first term and he tells the story of Angela Merkel and the white flag of surrender that he handed her, and she goes, What's this?
+If you go back to Donald Trump's first term and he tells the story of Angela Merkel and the white flag of surrender that he handed her, and she goes, what's this?

-He goes, Well, that's the white flag of surrender.
+He goes, well, that's the white flag of surrender.

 Well, why are you giving me this?